Racial Equity Resolution and Related Actions

 Racial Equity Action Plan

-The resolution is one milestone on our ongoing journey; the next step is to develop the Racial Equity Action Plan, which will include specific actions the State Water Board will take to address racial inequities, as well as metrics to measure our progress.
+The resolution is one milestone on our ongoing journey; the next step is to implement the Racial Equity Action Plan, which includes specific actions the State Water Board will take to address racial inequities, as well as metrics to measure our progress.
 With this action plan, we envision a sustainable California where race no longer predicts where clean water is available or who has access to it.

-The Racial Equity Action Plan will drive the State Water Board toward four strategic directions.
+The Racial Equity Action Plan will drive the State Water Board toward three strategic directions.

 - 1) Integrating Racial Equity, Measuring Impact